We are here for you. Please visit our Important Updates page for the latest information on payment options and resources.

-Making a verifiable consumer request does not require you to create an account with us.
+Making a Request to Know or Request to Delete does not require you to create an account with us.
 However, if you already have an existing online account, we will require you to log in to submit a request.

-Only 1) you, 2) a person authorized by you to act on your behalf, or 3) an entity registered with the California Secretary of State and authorized by you to act on your behalf, may make a verifiable consumer request related to your personal information.
+Only 1) you, 2) a person authorized by you to act on your behalf, or 3) an entity registered with the California Secretary of State and authorized by you to act on your behalf, may make a Request to Know or Request to Delete related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.

-You may only make a verifiable consumer request for access (aka Right to Know) or data portability twice within a 12-month period.
-The verifiable consumer request must:
+You may only make a Request to Know twice within a 12-month period.

-Before we can respond to a verifiable consumer request submitted by an authorized agent, we need to confirm not only that person or entity’s authority to act on behalf of a consumer and verify the identity of the authorized agent.
-If you are authorized to submit a request on behalf of a California resident, please email us at firstname.lastname@example.org and provide the following information:
+Before we can respond to a Request to Know or Request to Delete submitted by an authorized agent, we need to confirm not only that person or entity’s authority to act on behalf of a consumer and verify the identity of the authorized agent.
+If you are authorized to submit a request on behalf of a California resident, please email us at email@example.com and provide the following information:

-If you have any questions or comments about this policy, the ways in which we collect and use your personal information, your rights regarding such use, or wish to exercise your rights under California law, please do not hesitate to contact us at:
+If you have any questions or comments about these disclosures and policy, the ways in which we collect, use, or disclose your personal information, your rights regarding your personal information, or wish to exercise your rights under California law, please do not hesitate to contact us at: